 According to the National Association of the State Boards of Accountancy, there are over 664,000 CPAs in the United States.
 The Bureau of Labor Statistics says that there are 1.24 million accountants and auditors in the USA.

-That means that more than half of America’s accountants are a CPA.
+That means that more than half of America’s accountants are also CPAs.

 How much does an accountant with a CPA make?